 No, the student housing application process is free.

 Yes.
 You will be prompted to submit a $250.00 deposit after you’ve completed the housing agreement before or on move-in day.

-A room in the residence hall is $2500 per 10 week quarter.
+A room in the residence hall is $2400 per 10-week quarter for a double occupancy room with bathroom.
 This cost includes meals (19 meals a week), utilities, cable, and internet, parking, access to laundry and recreational facilities.

 You may pay all at once, or you can pay term-to-term.

 Payments are made in the financial services department or on the student portal.